ThomasD338/CS490_Group_10/NotesFeatureManual.md

 ### Import/Export
 To save your notes across sessions, we have added the import and export options.

-**Export** will take your notes, turn them into an HTML file, and download them to your computer as <u>notes.html</u> through your browser.
+**Export Notes** will take your notes, turn them into an HTML file, and download them to your computer as <u>notes.html</u> through your browser.

+**Export All (ZIP)** will take all of your open tabs, compress them to a zip file and save them as a zip file named <u>"notes-export-YYYY-MM-DD-HHMMSS"</u>.
+For example, if the zip file were saved on December 10th, 2025, at 3:45:55 PM, the zip file would save as <u>"notes-export-2025-12-10-154555"</u>.

-**Import** will open your local directory and prompt you to choose an HTML file to upload.
+**Import Notes** will open your local directory and prompt you to choose an HTML file to upload.

+**Import All (ZIP)** will open your local directory and prompt you to choose a zip file with HTML files inside.
+If there are no HTML files found, nothing will upload.
+Otherwise, the import all feature will import each HTML file as a new tab in the notes area, using the file name as the tab title.

 **WARNING!!!** Any edits made to the HTML file that are not supported features such as images/GIFs/etc. will not upload properly in covey.town.